hfactor/hfactor.github.io/_notes/400 Lists/AntiLibrary.md

 - The Work of Art in the Age of Mechanical Reproduction by Walter Benjamin
 - Ways of Seeing by John Berger
 - The Architecture of Happiness by by Alain de Botton
+- A Calendar of Wisdom by Leo Tolstoy

 ## Science
 - Brave New World by Aldous Huxley